Some types of skin cancer can be like an iceberg: what is visible on the skin surface sometimes is only a small portion of the growth.

 A wound which is too large to simply sew back together can sometimes be reconstructed with a local flap.
-During Mohs reconstruction, board certified plastic sugeons Dr. Derby and Dr. Buchanan use a local flap to reposition healthy, adjacent tissue over the wound.
+During Mohs reconstruction, board certified plastic sugeon Dr. Lynn Derby use a local flap to reposition healthy, adjacent tissue over the wound.
 The suture line is positioned to follow the natural creases and curves of the face if possible, to minimize the appearance of the resulting scar.

 Another option for some wounds is a skin graft, where healthy skin is removed from one area of the body and relocated to the wound site.
 Very large or complicated defects sometimes require cartilage or bone grafts or combinations of flaps and grafts.
 For some patients, reconstruction may require more than one procedure to achieve the best results.